Hello dear readers!

-My presence at the aforesaid nuptials was pretty much a necessity, as I was fulfilling the role of best man.
+My presence at the aforesaid nuptials was, as well as a pleasure, pretty much a necessity, as I was fulfilling the role of best man.
 Staying over in the near-by city of York, was more or less voluntary, but given the amount of alcohol consumed at the evening celebrations, it seemed like a good idea.

 Feel The Burn

-Luckily, although the local gym is a small place and not without it’s challenges (yes, the obligatory stairs), once in, it’s surprisingly well equipped for my needs.
+Luckily, although the local gym is a small place, and not without it’s challenges (yes, the obligatory stairs raise their head), once in, it’s surprisingly well equipped for my needs.

-There is of course the usual collection of treadmills, stationary bikes, rowing machines, and cross-trainers, all of which are less than ideal for my purposes.
-On the other hand there is a small but comprehensive number of upper body machines that only require the use of one’s arms and the occasional muscle to operate.
-It is these machines that I find consuming most of my time.
+There's the usual collection of treadmills, stationary bikes, rowing machines, and cross-trainers, all of which are less than ideal for my purposes.
+On the other hand there's a small but comprehensive number of upper body machines that only require the use of one’s arms, and the occasional muscle, to operate.
+As you might expect, it is these machines that I find consuming most of my time.

 A Step In The Right Direction

 That’s not to say that I’m ignoring the cardio-vascular side of things.
 In fact this particular gym has a machine that allows me to concentrate on that side of things nicely.
-It takes the form of a seat, in front of a length of rope that is secured over a winch which is in turn secured to a device that can increase the load on the rope.
-In practice, this equates to something along the lines of a seated rope climb, and although hard work it’s most certainly a workout that gets the old ticker pumping.
+It takes the form of a seat, in front of a length of rope secured over a winch which is in turn secured to a device that can increase the load on the rope.
+In practice, this equates to something along the lines of a seated rope climb and, although hard work, it supplies exactly the kind of workout which gets the old ticker pumping.

-So, that, along with the arms, chest, tums, and bums machines have been my go to pieces of equipment in the few weeks I’ve been frequenting the establishment, although, I have, in the last two visits, tried my foot at the treadmill.
-This is a huge step (well actually several small unsteady steps, but you know what I mean) and means that, although I’ve managed a whole five minutes at the very lowest setting on two occasions, this still equates to more walking than I’ve done in a long, long time.
+So, the rope, along with the arms, chest, tums, and bums machines have been my go to pieces of equipment in the few weeks I’ve been frequenting the establishment, although, I have, in the last two visits, tried my foot at the treadmill.
+This is a huge step (well actually several small, and extremely unsteady steps, but you know what I mean) and, although I’ve only managed a whole five minutes at the very lowest setting on two separate occasions, still equates to more walking than I’ve done in a long, long time.

-Now, this is understandably something that is particularly hard work for a habitual wheelchair user, and it might be at least a contributory factor in my weigh in at Slimming World resulting in a loss, after two weeks of gains, in the same week I consumed enough alcohol to pickle an elephants liver, ate a three course slap up meal, and thoroughly abused a buffet supper (All at the aforementioned wedding, you understand)
+Now, this is understandably something that is particularly hard work for a habitual wheelchair user, and it might be at least a contributory factor in my weigh in at Slimming World resulting in a loss, after two weeks of gains.
+This was, of course, in the same week I consumed enough alcohol to pickle an elephants liver, ate a three course slap up meal, and thoroughly abused a buffet supper (All at the aforementioned wedding, you understand)

 Until next time...